berryp/berryp.github.io/for-sale/hex-acoustic/index.md

 link: https://hexguitars.com/product/f300-m/83/
 highlights:
     - Full and bright sound
-    - Original price 259,000₩
-    - New high quality long lasting strings
+    - Good for beginners and experienced players alike
-    - Includes gig bag and foldable atand
+    - Includes gig bag and foldable stand
+    - Newly strung with long life Exixir 11/52 strings
+    - The 11/52 guage strings are easy on the fingers
     - Minor cosmetic damage on the back bottom edge
     - Barely used
     - Kept safe away from sunlight and humidity